 William Jewell’s Department of Engineering has two majors available: Civil Engineering and Dual-Degree Engineering.
-Applications for admission are now being accepted.

 William Jewell’s dual-degree engineering program allows you to earn a B.A. degree from Jewell in physics or chemistry and a B.S. degree in engineering from an affiliated school.
 Upon successful completion of Jewell curriculum, you are guaranteed admission to a partnering engineering school.

 William Jewell works in cooperation with several outstanding engineering schools to offer

 you a choice of 3-2 or 4-2 programs:

 - Columbia University